 - A camera.

-For further information, or to express an interest in our Taster Day, please contact Elaine Lowe
+For further information, or to express an interest in our Taster Day, please contact Dr Anwen Elias

 Q. My family/guardians want to travel for the Taster Day too, can they come?

 A. By all means, yes!
-The Taster Day itself is open to students only, but the Institute of Geography, History, Politics and Psychology will offer a range of free activities for your parents or guardians during the afternoon.
+The Taster Day itself is open to students only, but we are happy to suggest a range of options for your parents or guardians to do during the afternoon.

 Q. What time should I/we arrive?

-A. We suggest you aim to arrive at 12 noon to allow time for lunch beforehand.
-The Taster Day begins at 12.30.
-We will meet in the Main Hall of the International Politics Buildingand aim to begin the interactive workshop at 12.45pm.
+A. We suggest you aim to arrive at around 12.15-12.30pm in order to register prior to the lunch which will begin at 12.30pm.
+We will meet in the Main Hall of the International Politics Building.

 Q. What time does the Taster Day finish?

-A. We will aim to wrap up the day’s activities by 17.00, followed by an evening buffet (time TBC).
+A. We will aim to wrap up the day’s activities by 5pm.